 The waiting period is over, and TAKE DOWN has now been released.

-James Swain is the nationally bestselling author of seventeen mystery novels.
+James Swain is the nationally bestselling author of nineteen mystery novels.
 His books have been named Publishers Weekly and Kirkus Reviews Best Mystery Books of the Year, and he has received three Barry Award nominations and a Florida Book Award for fiction.
 In 2006, he was awarded France’s prestigious Prix Calibre .38 for Best American Crime Writing.
 Born in Huntington, New York, he graduated from New York University and worked as a magazine editor and screenwriter before moving to Florida to run a successful advertising firm.
 When he isn’t writing, he enjoys researching casino scams and cons, a subject on which he’s considered an expert.